Shihan150/iloscar/README.md

 ├── preind_steady.dat
 ```
 #### Front-end  ####
 The web-based interface in iLOSCAR is developed upon the [Dash](https://dash.plotly.com/) Package, which provides a low-code framework for rapidly building data apps in Python.
 The app.py is used to activate the model and the interface.
-The contents of the interface are controlled by the .py files in the 'pages' folder.
+The contents of the interface are controlled by the .py files in the 'pages' folder and their format is controlled by the style.py.
 #### Back-end  ####
-The iLOSCAR_backen.py contains all the core functions to run the model, including setting up the model parameters and ODE functions, solutions for both forward and inverse model, saving the experiment results, as well as some tool functions such as solving the carbonate system from ALK and DIC.
+The iLOSCAR_backen.py contains all the core functions to run the model, including setting up the model parameters and ODE functions, solutions for both forward and inverse models, saving the experiment results, as well as some tool functions such as solving the carbonate system from alkalinity (ALK) and dissolved inorganic carbon (DIC).
 #### Initial y file  ####
 Two files (***petm_steady.dat*** and ***preind_steady.dat***) are provided, which are the initial state files from the original LOSCAR default settings.